 Word embedding approaches use powerful machine learning and deep learning to perform the mapping.
-It is an evolving area which has produced some excellent results.
-Key algorithms in use today include Word2Vec, GloVe and FastText.
+It is an evolving area that has produced some excellent results.
+Key algorithms in use today include Word2Vec, GloVe, and FastText.

 |Bag of words||Count occurrences of input words against vocabulary||Simple and relatively easy||Produces sparse vectors, does not capture context|

 |Bag of n-grams||Count occurrences of n-grams (eg. word pairs or word triplets) against vocabulary||Relatively easy and allows for some context capture||Also produces sparse vectors and may require large vocabularies of n-grams|

 |TF-IDF||Penalize frequent words and highlight unique words||Emphasizes more meaningful words||Similar limitations as Bag of words|

 |Word embedding||Map words to vectors, allowing context and better comparisons||More sophisticated capture of context and computationally more efficient (smaller vectors)||One-to-one mapping of words to vectors, struggles when words have more than one meaning|

 The final step in the NLP process is to perform calculations on the vectors generated through steps 1 and 2, to produce the desired outcomes.
 Here, machine learning and deep learning methods are used.
 Many of the same machine learning techniques from non-NLP domains, such as image recognition or fraud detection, may be used in this analysis.

 Consider sentiment analysis.
 This can be done using either supervised or unsupervised machine learning.
 Supervised machine learning requires pre-labeled data while unsupervised machine learning uses pre-prepared databases of curated words (lexicons) to help with classifying sentiment.